Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 2500 Gold
 - Quarterstaff

-**Puffcap Toxin**: Whenever you heal an ally, their next attack applies 3 stacks of grievous wounds to their target.
+**Puffcap Toxin**: Whenever you heal an ally, their next attack applies grievous wounds to their target.

-**Cleansing Wounds**: Whenever you heal a creature that has grievous wounds, the healing is not reduced, and you remove an amount of stacks equal to your proficiency bonus.
+**Cleansing Wounds**: Whenever you heal a creature that has grievous wounds, you first remove the grievous wounds condition.

 ---